fizalihsan/fizalihsan.github.io/source/technology/java-performance.md

 * jinfo
   * Prints system properties and JVM startup options for the given process, core, or remote debug server
   * Usage: `jinfo <pid>`

-# FAQs

-* How do you analyze and fix memory leaks?
-TODO

 # Bibliography